ruuddrummen/react-signal-forms/README.md

 )
 ```

-> ℹ️ A full list of the currently available plugins can be found in [plugins](/src/plugins/index.ts).
+> ℹ️ A full list of the currently available plugins can be found in the [plugins module](/src/plugins/index.ts).

 Create field specifications for your forms: